taniafatmawati/network-packet-analyzer/README.md

 ## 🎬 Demo (Loopback)

-This demo shows the analyzer in action using **interface 0 (loopback, 127.0.0.1)**.
+This demo uses **interface 0 (loopback, 127.0.0.1)** so anyone can reproduce it locally without affecting networks.
-All tests are safe and local — no external network impact.

 ### How to Run (Step-by-Step)